praveen-pk/lmi-bmc/README.md

 ## How to run lmi-bmc
 The post scripts populated in the openlmi-bmc package automatically register the LMI_BMC provider to the CIMOM running.
 Both sfcb and tog-pegasus CIMOMs are supported.

-With SFCB CIMOM installed on the target system, the following output while enumerating the registered class names confirms the provider is properly registered
+With SFCB CIMOM installed on the target system, the following output while enumerating the registered class names confirms the LMI_BMC provider is properly registered
 ```
  wbemcli ecn https://root:password@localhost:5989/root/cimv2 | grep LMI
  localhost:5989/root/cimv2:LMI_BMC